Mobile Car Valeting & Detailing in York

 – Fully insured, including collection and delivery of vehicles (Costs apply)

 – Detailing & Ceramic Coating a speciality

-Of course, let us know if you have any questions with regards to any of the York mobile car valet services that we offer at Max Car Care and we will be more than happy to help you.
-Simply get in touch with us via the contact form or call us on 07906 004105.
+Of course, let us know if you have any questions with regards to any of the York mobile car valet services or PPF Services that we offer at Max Car Care and we will be more than happy to help you.
+Simply get in touch with us via the contact form

 "I've had companies detail my car before, but never had results like this.It looks incredible.
 Thank you to Nick and the Max Car Care team."

 A. Yes, for our valeting services.
 Our detailing services can be arranged mobile, but we need indoor space etc for machine polishing and coatings.

 A. We do carry water and generators, however for the larger valets we prefer to plug in an extension lead if possible.

 A. ‘Valeting’ & ‘Detailing’ mean much the same in many ways; they are, after all, the cleaning of cars.
 The American term ‘detailing’ would refer to any form of car cleaning, from a wash and vacuum to a full machine polish and paint correction (this is due to the term ‘valet’ being used for someone who collects cars at hotels/airports).
 In the UK, the differentiation has centred around the point at which a car is machine polished; at this point you are moving from a valet and into a detail, with permanent paint correction taking place.
 With this change the time and skill involved increases exponentially, as taking a machine to paintwork brings with it increased risks that must be mitigated via paint checks and also user skill level.